 The McGill Journal of Law and Health is now accepting submissions for Volume 15.
 Please refer to our submissions page for guidelines on how to submit.

 Complementing the MJLH’s core publishing activities and furthering its open-access philosophy, the MJLH-online encourages active discussion and debate on current topics in health law, policy and ethics.
 Its aim is to create a dynamic community of scholars, students, and practitioners (as well as others with an interest in the MJLH’s content) to further enrich the scholarly endeavour of the MJLH.

 MJLH-online features original, web-only content, including the MJLH’s new Health Law Blog.
-Consisting of short, academic, non-academic and opinion pieces on hot topics in the field (or in response to articles published in the MJLH), the Health Law Blog provides yet another avenue for the MJLH’s readers to engage with their peers in the field.
-Feel free to take part in the debate by posting comments in response to articles or Blog entries at http://mjlh.mcgill.ca.
+Consisting of short academic and non-academic pieces on hot topics in the field (or in response to articles published in the MJLH), the Health Law Blog provides yet another avenue for the MJLH’s readers to engage with their peers in the field.
+Feel free to take part in the debate by posting comments in response to articles or Blog entries on our website.
 Also keep an eye out for future initiatives, such as our online database of health law resources and links, as well as a real-time RSS feed of Canadian health law cases.

 EXECUTIVE MANAGING EDITOR

 MEMBERS OF THE JOURNAL

 SENIOR ONLINE EDITOR